openebs/openebs/community/README.md

 ## How Can I Help?

-Documentation (like the text you are reading now) can always use improvement!
+Documentation (like the text you are reading now) can always be improved!

 There's a curated list of issues, [Good First Issue](https://github.com/openebs/openebs/issues?utf8=%E2%9C%93&q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22) that should not need deep knowledge of the system.